yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 20:57:18.807 [info] Running ExtendedApiWeb.Endpoint with cowboy 2.6.3 at :::4000 (http)
 20:57:18.822 [info] Access ExtendedApiWeb.Endpoint at http://localhost:4000
 ```

+When Chronicle starts, you can open the `dmps.txt` file.
+If the file is empty, the historical-data import was successful.

 :::success: Congratulations :tada:
 Chronicle is now saving all transaction data to your Scylla cluster.